TahsinPavel/AI-Voice-Calling-Agent/README.md

-# Bangla AI Receptionist
+# American Dental Clinic AI Receptionist

-A real-time AI receptionist system that can handle phone calls, book appointments, and assist customers in Bangla.
+A real-time AI receptionist system that can handle phone calls, book appointments, and assist customers in fluent English for American dental clinics.

 ## Features

 - Real-time voice interaction with callers
 - Appointment booking and management
-- Natural language processing in Bangla
+- Natural language processing in English
 - Text-to-speech capabilities
 - Phone integration using Twilio
 - AI-powered conversation handling with Google Gemini